toolleeo/cli-apps/README.md

 * [doppelganger](https://github.com/witchard/doppelganger) - Save and load your shell environment to create doppelganger shells!
 * [dtrx](https://brettcsmith.org/2007/dtrx/) - (Do The Right eXtraction) aims at taking "all the hassle out of extracting archives"; allows to use one command to extract archives in different formats, recursive extraction (files into file) and extracts files into dedicated directories.
 * [entr](https://github.com/eradman/entr) - Event Notify Test Runner - Run an arbitrary command when files change.
-* [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
 * [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.
 * [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.